uk-gov-mirror/ministryofjustice.fb-submitter/DEPLOY.md

 eg. `AWS_ACCESS_KEY_ID_API` is the `access_key_id` value and `AWS_SECRET_ACCESS_KEY_API` the `secret_access_key` value of the `ecr-repo-fb-submitter-api` secret

 This creates a base image from which the images for the `fb-submitter-api` and `fb-submitter-worker` instances are then created.

-All images are pushed to Cloud Platform's ECR.
+All images are tagged `latest:$PLATFORM_ENV` and pushed to Cloud Platform's ECR.

+See the `Makefile` for more info.

 ### 2. Provisioning namespaces/infrastructure